anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-12-13-Time-to-fly.md

 Why is it so easy to lie and not be honest ?
 Why is it so easy to hate and not love someone ?
 Why ?
 Because freakin losers and cowards choose the easy path.
 You are better than this.
 You - yes you.
 Look me straight into the eyes - I am talking to you.
 Tell me right here, right now.
 Repeat with me.

-- " I will be nice not because I have to, but because I am. "
+> 1. " I will be nice not because I have to, but because I am. "
-- "I will forgive not because they deserve forgiveness, but because I deserve a peace of mind. "
+> 2. " I will forgive not because they deserve forgiveness, but because I deserve a peace of mind. "
-- "I am better than this and I deserver better. "
+> 3. " I am better than this and I deserve better. "

 It's okay if others or that person thought of you as some peace of dirty rock, they haven't seen the diamond in you.